 The government through the National Council for Population and Development is in the process of carrying out a National survey on Male Involvement in Family Planning and Reproductive Health.
 The Survey aims to inform policy and program interventions in the Country, which continues to be faced by the challenge of low male involvement in family planning and reproductive health.

 Male involvement in FP and RH is crucial in the attainment of Millennium Development Goals 3, 4 and 5.
 Men are the decision-makers in the homes and their involvement in the health care of their expectant wives/partners, they will appreciate the effort required during pregnancy and child birth and even child upbringing and thereby support their women in decision making on family planning and RH matters.
-This survey will provide basic evidence for the design of strategies that will promote men’s participation in family planning and reproductive health in Kenya.
+This survey will provide basic evidence for the design of strategies that will promote men’s participation in family planning and reproductive health in Kenya and the percentage of muslim population in Kenya.

 This survey responds to one of the challenges that the Sessional Paper No. 3 of 2012 on Population Policy for National Development has identified as key to the uptake of family planning services and fertility management.